 - Sarah Milne

 Step 3: Write the thesis proposal within 7-8 pages

 Give a precise and informative description of the project.

-A summary of the proposed research (approximately 300 words) that includes the key research question or hypothesis, the rationale for the research, the region under study, and the method to be employed in the research.
+A summary of the proposed research (approximately 7-8 pages) that includes the key research question or hypothesis, the rationale for the research, the region under study, and the method to be employed in the research.